Mrmayman/quantum-launcher/README.md

 - Instances located at `QuantumLauncher/instances/YOUR_INSTANCE/`
 - `.minecraft` located at `YOUR_INSTANCE/.minecraft/`.

-# Todo
+# Todo (in the future)
-- Add java installs dropdown list for Java override selection.
 - Add ability to enable and disable mods.
-- Add menu to see logs.
-- Autodownload for Forge, Quilt and OptiFine.
+- Autodownload for NeoForge, Quilt and OptiFine.
 - A built in mod store using the Modrinth API.
-- Managing your aternos servers from within the launcher.
+- Integration with Omniarchive, special support for old and rare Minecraft versions (with fixes for skins/sounds)
 - A local server hosting system (without port forwarding).
 - macOS support.